unevens/hiir/readme.txt

-If you want to compile and run the test bench, please first edit the test/conf.h file, in order to select the instruction sets available for your CPU (there is currently no automatic detection).
-If you are not sure, disable all of them.
+If you want to compile and run the test bench, please first edit the test/conf.h file, in order to select the instruction sets available for your CPU using #define/#undef.
+There is now an automatic detection, but you can manually disable sets you can’t or don’t want to test.

 In the same file, you have also testing options.
 You can save on the disk all the samples generated during tests in order to check them in a sample editor.
 However the files may take a lot of space on the disk, so it is recommended to disable this option if it is not required.
-The "long tests" options are intended to provide extensive checks on various filter sizes (it takes longer to compile, but is safer if you want to change anything in the lib).
+The “long tests” options are intended to provide extensive checks on various filter sizes (it takes longer to compile, but is safer if you want to change anything in the lib).